What Are Standard Wardrobe Depth Dimensions?

 The Best Sliding Wardrobe Sizes

 The panels of these wardrobes slide on tracks and are perfect for tighter spaces.
-That's why they are called wardrobes with a sliding doors.
+That's why they are called sliding wardrobes.

 - The average depth of a sliding-door wardrobe is 64 cm, which includes a running track of about 4 cm to allow free movement of the sliding panels.
 The spacing of the sliding panel is important because you don’t want your clothes getting stuck in it.